Minneapolis, Minnesota April 1999

 “Is rose giving a custom in the Southwest the morning after?”

 “What?
-No. You know.
-It would be gallant, if you were my secret admirer.”
-I’d received two roses anonymously while at his parties, but he wouldn’t lay claim to the romantic gesture.
+No. It’d be a gallant gesture is all, if you were my secret admirer.”
+I’d received two roses anonymously while at his parties, but he wouldn’t lay claim to the romantic offering.

 “Not my style.
 But if I find out who the devil is, I’ll box him!”
 He threw his chest and shoulders over me, smothering me with a hug.